MedanSoftware/angeli/Readme.md

 - You can use or start development some template like a wordpress site

 **RESTful-API**
-- Angeli have a RESTful API module
+- Angeli have a RESTful API module, library from [chriskacerguis/codeigniter-restserver](https://github.com/chriskacerguis/codeigniter-restserver)

 **Multi Languages**
 - You can make some website with multi languages and saved in json file